Atchisson AA-12

-The AA-12 (Auto Assault-12), originally designed and known as the Atchisson Assault Shotgun, is an automatic combat shotgun developed in 1972 by Maxwell Atchisson (however, the original development by Atchisson seems to have produced only a few guns at prototype-level, with the development that ultimately lead to the gun entering the market being done later by Military Police Systems, Inc.).
-The most prominent feature is reduced recoil.
-The current 2005 version has been developed over 18 years since the patent was sold to Military Police Systems, Inc. The original design was the basis of several later weapons, including the USAS-12 combat shotgun.
-The shotgun fires in fully automatic mode only.
-However, the relatively low cyclic rate of fire of around 300 rounds per minute enables the shooter to fire semi-automatically de facto with brief trigger pulls.
-It is fed from either an 8-shell box magazine or a 20-shell drum magazine.
+The AA-12 (Auto Assault - 12), originally designed and known as the Atchisson Assault Shotgun, is a fully automatic combat shotgun developed in 1972 by Maxwell Atchisson.
+However, the original development by Atchisson seems to have produced only a few guns at prototype-level, with the development that ultimately led to the gun entering the market being done later by Military Police Systems, Inc. The most prominent feature is reduced recoil.
+The 2005 version was developed 19 years after the patent was sold to Military Police Systems, Inc. The original design later led to the development of several comparable firearms of such utility, including the USAS-12 combat shotgun.
+The shotgun utilizes fully automatic blowback action as its primary and only mode of fire.
+However, the relatively low cyclic rate of fire of around 300 rounds per minute enables the shooter to fire individual rounds through the use of short trigger pulls.
+It is fed from either an 8-round box magazine or 20-round drum magazine.
+The charging handle is located at the top of the gun and does not reciprocate during firing.

 History

 In 1987, Max Atchisson sold the rights of the AA-12 to Jerry Baber of Military Police Systems, Inc., Piney Flats, Tennessee.
-MPS in turn developed the successor simply known as Auto Assault-12, which was redesigned over a period of 18 years with 188 changes and improvements to the original blueprint, modifications included changing the AA-12 from blowback- to gas-operated with a locked breech.
-"When the bolt flies back after firing to cycle another round, around 80% of what would normally be felt as recoil is absorbed by a proprietary gas system.
-A recoil spring grabs another 10%, leaving the final recoil a remarkable 10% of the normal recoil for a 12-gauge round—so you can point the AA-12 at a target and unload the full magazine without significant loss of accuracy".
-MPS also teamed up with Action Manufacturing Company, and Special Cartridge Company to combine the gun with FRAG-12 High-Explosive ammunition into a multifunction weapon system.
+MPS in turn developed the successor simply known as Auto Assault-12 with the help of German-born machinist Boje Cornils, who redesigned the weapon over a period of 19 years with 188 changes and improvements to the original blueprint.
+Modifications included changing the AA-12 from blowback- to gas-operated with a locked breech.
+Upon firing a round, around 80% of what would normally be felt as recoil is absorbed by a proprietary gas system.
+A recoil spring grabs another 10%, leaving the final felt recoil only 10% of the normal 12-gauge round.
+MPS also teamed up with Action Manufacturing Company and Special Cartridge Company to combine the gun with FRAG-12 High-Explosive ammunition as a multifunction weapon system.